neondatabase/neon/CONTRIBUTING.md

     dropped is that a future is polled or raced within `tokio::select!` with a cancellation token or the HTTP client drops the connection, causing a cancellation or drop on a handler future.

+    Additionally please note that blocking tasks spawned with `tokio::spawn_blocking` directly or indirectly will not be cancelled with the spawning future.

 2. When using `scopeguard` or generally within `Drop::drop`, the code must not panic